ioccc-src/mkiocccentry/FAQ.md

 <div id="compiling"></div>

-## 1. How do I compile the mkiocccentry tool?
+## 1. How do I compile the mkiocccentry tools?

-After downloading the repo (making sure that if you downloaded the zip file that you unzip it first) move into the _mkiocccentry_ directory:
+After downloading the repo (making sure that if you downloaded the zip file that you unzip it first) move into the `mkiocccentry` directory:

 ``` <!---sh-->
 cd mkiocccentry